 GeekLink uses OpenAI Whisper, supporting 40+ languages with 95%+ accuracy.
 For clear dialogue audio, accuracy typically exceeds 98%.

-GeekLink's OCR feature, powered by RapidOCR, extracts hardcoded subtitles from video frames.
+GeekLink's OCR feature extracts hardcoded subtitles from video frames.
 It supports multiple languages and fonts, with color filtering and region selection.

 Yes, AI translation uses cloud-based models like DeepSeek and requires an internet connection.
 Speech recognition and OCR work offline after the initial model download.